ash-shar/thoughtful-agents/README.md

 - `evaluate_thought()`: Assesses thoughts and assigns intrinsic motivation scores (1-5)
 - `articulate_thought()`: Transforms internal thoughts into natural language utterances

 ### Turn-Taking

-The turn-taking engine predicts appropriate moments for participation and decides which agent should speak next based on their intrinsic motivation scores.
+The turn-taking engine implements Sacks et al.'s conversation analysis principles ([Simplest Systematics](https://pure.mpg.de/rest/items/item_2376846_3/component/file_2376845/content)):

+1. **Turn-allocation**: When a speaker directly selects the next speaker (e.g., "What do you think, Alice?")
+2. **Self-selection**: When no specific speaker is selected, any participant may take the floor

+The framework implements this through two key functions:

+- `predict_turn_taking_type`: Analyzes conversations to determine if a specific speaker is selected or if the floor is open
+- `decide_next_speaker_and_utterance`: Selects the next speaker based on turn allocation type, intrinsic motivation scores, and proactivity settings

 ### Proactivity Configuration